UBC Thunderbirds: Men's rugby

-The men's team is currently coached by Curry Hitchborn.
+The men's team is currently coached by Didier Banse.

 UBC's rugby program has a long tradition of producing national team rugby players (7s and 15s), most recently Jim Douglas (RWC 2003), Mike Burak (RWC 2007), Chris Pack, Ryan MacWhinney, Justin Mensah-Coker, Tyler Hotson, Eric Wilson, Harry Jones (RWC 2015), Brock Staller and Ben LeSage.

+U Sports does not currently contest a national championship for Men's Rugby, however UBC are five-time champions of the independent Canadian University Men's Rugby Championship in 2017, 2018, 2021, 2022, and 2023.

+Women's rugby

+Women's rugby is 5 time CanWest XVs Champions and 2024 7s & 15s National Champions.

 Men's soccer

-The UBC Thunderbirds are the most successful men's soccer program in Canada, having won 13 U Sports championships, eight more than any other school in the country.
+The UBC Thunderbirds are the most successful men's soccer program in Canada, having won 14 U Sports championships, nine more than any other school in the country.
 They have also won 22 Canada West conference titles since competition started in 1972.

 Notable players include Brian Budd, Pat Onstad, and Srdjan Djekanovic.

-In the 1960s and 1970s, the Thunderbirds played in the old Pacific Coast League, notably finishing as league runners up in 1967-68 and 1968-69.
+In the 1960s and 1970s, the Thunderbirds played in the old Pacific Coast League, notably finishing as league runners up in 1967–68 and 1968–69.

 Men's volleyball

 The Thunderbirds men's volleyball team has won four U Sports men's volleyball championships and five conference championships.
 Kerry MacDonald took over the helm of the men's volleyball program starting with the 2016–17 season.
 In the following season, the Thunderbirds defeated the two-time defending champion Trinity Western Spartans in straight sets in the U Sports gold medal match on March 18, 2018 to win their first national title since 1983.
 MacDonald resigned after this season to take a position with Volley Canada and Mike Hawkins took over as head coach for the 2018–19 season.